Monday, August 13, 2018

 4- The Player Characters were dispatched or are seeking out a rare treasure or power.
 An anointed warrior, Priest, or holy maiden guards the way to it, and tells the Player Characters that they cannot pass and retrieve this power unless they prove themselves worthy.
 But unbeknownst to all, a Succubus desires the power, and is manipulating the power's guardian, in the hopes that the guardian will fall and thus loose their holy power, and be easy prey for the Succubus, as well as be unable to stop the Succubus from claiming the treasure.
 What will the Player Characters do?
 Stop the Succubus and try and retrieve the power or use the chaos to claim it for themselves?
 Either way, this adventure should end with chase between a group of Paladins, the Succubus and the Player Characters all trying to grab the treasure before the others can.

 Poison Kiss: The Succubus can kiss you, forcing you to save.
-On a failure, take 1d10 damage.
+On a failure, you take 1d10 damage.
 If you have commited any sins you haven't repented of, or done at least one of sins the Succubus asked you to, you automatically fail your saving throw.
-You also take an additional +1d10 damage for each serious sin you've committed.
-On a successful save, you take no damage, and the Succubus burns her lips on your holy person.
+You also take an additional +1d10 damage for each serious sin you've committed (murder, grand theft, blasphemy, treachery, jay-walking, etc).
+If you have no committed no serious sins and are generally a heroic individual, you take no damage and the Succubus burns her lips on a holy person.

 - Never stand and fight